The Ultimate Guide to Going Alcohol-Free Later in Life

-Drinking can provide emotional relief for some hours, but it disrupts the delicate balance of brain processes and chemicals to provide the relaxation effect, increasing the odds of dementia, anxiety, depression, and suicidal feeling.
+Drinking can provide emotional relief for a few hours, but it disrupts the delicate balance of brain processes to provide the relaxation effect, increasing the odds of dementia, anxiety, depression, and suicidal feeling.

-Drinking also slows your reaction times, coordination, and information processing, and the impact intensifies with aging.
+Drinking also slows your reaction times, coordination, and information processing, especially you get older. .

 Drinking and driving put you at a higher risk of traffic accidents and related problems than younger people, even at moderate amounts.

-According to the US National Institute of alcoholism and abuse, too much alcohol in your system can impair impaired judgment and coordination for hours.
-This draws more concern as most of us drink alcohol to self-medicate to relieve anxiety and depression but is it worth it?
+According to the US National Institute of alcoholism and abuse, too much alcohol in your system can impair judgment and coordination for hours.

 Alcohol and Anxiety